mlisnic/revisit-study/intended-insight/assets/consent.md

 #### Tasks

-It will take approximately XXXXXXXXXXXX minutes to finish this test.
+It will take approximately 20 minutes to finish this test.
 You will be shown a series of data visualizations.
 Your task is to answer a couple short questions about each visualization.
 We suggest maximizing your browser window as some charts can be on the larger side.